 2. Due to antioxidants, it prevents skin aging.
 Reduces the negative impact of ultraviolet rays on it.

-4. Improves brain activity, providing a good concentration of attention and improving the quality of assimilation of a large amount of information.
-At the same time, it relieves a person of nervous tension.
-Matcha is a drink that students in Japan have a special love for during exams.
+4. Improves brain activity, ensuring good concentration and increasing the quality of assimilation of a large amount of information.
+At the same time, it relieves a person from nervous tension.
+Matcha is a drink that students in Japan are especially fond of during exams.

 5. Stimulates the process of losing weight.

-7. It is used to prevent diseases of the heart and blood vessels.
-According to doctors, men are more often exposed to cardiovascular diseases than the beautiful half of humanity, but if they are fans of matcha tea, their risk of such ailments is reduced by 11%.
+7. Used to prevent heart and vascular diseases.
+According to doctors, men are more often exposed to cardiovascular diseases than the fair half of humanity, but if they are fans of matcha tea, their risk of developing such ailments is reduced by 11%.

-8. Makes a person more energetic, invigorates.
-At the same time, it does not increase blood pressure and does not adversely affect the activity of the heart.
+8. Makes a person more energetic and invigorates.
+At the same time, it does not increase blood pressure and does not have a negative effect on the activity of the heart.
 The effect of one cup of matcha can last up to 6 hours.
 It contains the amino acid L-theanine, which gives vigor and strength.

-9. It is an excellent natural remedy for the prevention of urolithiasis.
-It contributes to the general cleansing of our body.
+9. It is an excellent natural remedy for preventing urolithiasis.
+Promotes general cleansing of our body.

 10. Reduces the risk of cancer.
-After all, matcha tea is a source of the strongest antioxidants - catechins (having a polyphenolic nature).
+After all, matcha tea is a source of the strongest antioxidants - catechins (which are polyphenolic in nature).

 11. Improves mental state, fights depression.

-These provisions are only the main properties of matcha.
-He has other valuable qualities, thanks to which his fans prolong their lives.
+The listed provisions are only the basic properties of matcha.
+He also has other valuable qualities, thanks to which his fans prolong their lives.

 Contraindications

 Matcha tea has both beneficial properties and contraindications.
-The latter are primarily due to the presence of caffeine in the drink, which, however, has a milder effect on our body than other caffeinated drinks.
-However, people for whom caffeine is contraindicated should drink matcha very carefully.
+The latter are due, first of all, to the presence of caffeine in the drink, which, however, has a milder effect on our body than other caffeine drinks.
+However, people for whom caffeine is contraindicated should drink matcha tea very carefully.

 How to brew

 Today, matcha brewing options are not limited to traditional methods.
-Consider some recipes and algorithms for preparing this unique drink.
+Let's look at some recipes and algorithms for preparing this unique drink.

 Classic recipe

-There are two main ways to brew matcha according to the classic recipe, one of which involves the preparation of a strong drink (koycha), and the other is a weak one (usutcha).
+There are two main ways to brew matcha according to the classic recipe, one of which involves preparing a strong drink (koitya), and the other - a weak one (usutya).

-Before brewing, it is advisable to pass powdered tea through a special sieve, for example, using a traditional wooden spatula to prevent lumps.
+Before brewing, it is advisable to pass the powdered tea through a special sieve, for example, using a traditional wooden spatula, to prevent the appearance of lumps.

 The correct way to brew matcha tea is as follows:

-1. A small amount of matcha is placed in a cup, traditionally using a chashaka (bamboo spoon).
+1. A small amount of matcha is placed in a cup, traditionally using a chashaku (bamboo spoon).

-3. The resulting mass is whipped until smooth, using a traditional whisk for matcha tea (chasen), also made of bamboo.
+3. The resulting mass is whipped until smooth, using a traditional matcha tea whisk (chasen), also made of bamboo.

 Note!
 The prepared drink should be free of lumps and tea grounds on the surface of the cup.
-According to the classic recipe, milk is not poured into tea and sugar is not added.
-To “knock down” the possible bitterness of the drink, you can eat the traditional sweetness (wagasi) before drinking it.
+According to the classic recipe, milk and sugar are not added to tea.
+To “bring down” the possible bitterness of the drink, you can eat a traditional sweet (wagashi) before drinking it.

-Usutya, weak matcha, should be properly prepared in the proportion: 2 g of tea (2 tablespoons of chashaku or 1 teaspoon without a slide) per 70 ml of water.
+Usucha, a weak matcha, should be properly prepared in the following proportion: 2 g of tea (2 tablespoons of chashaku or 1 level tsp) per 70 ml of water.
 This amount of ingredients is taken for 1 cup.
 This tea can be drunk with or without foam.
 What is the taste and color of usutya?
-It has a lighter hue and gives more bitterness than strong matcha.
+It has a lighter hue and produces more bitterness than strong matcha.

-The concentration of powder in koitha is much higher.
-It is prepared in proportion: 4 g of tea (4 spoons of chashaku or 1 teaspoon with a slide) per 50 ml of water.
-It turns out a mass of dense consistency, which should be stirred slowly so that foam does not form.
+The concentration of powder in koitya is much greater.
+It is prepared in the following proportion: 4 g of tea (4 spoons of chashaku or 1 heaped teaspoon) per 50 ml of water.
+The result is a mass of dense consistency, which should be stirred slowly to prevent foam from forming.

-It is interesting!
+This is interesting!
 For strong matcha, as a rule, expensive raw materials are used, collected from the oldest bushes (their age reaches 30 years or more).
-As a result, such tea becomes softer and sweeter than weak matcha.
+As a result, this tea becomes softer and sweeter than weak matcha.

 You can make matcha tea at home.
 It is important to acquire the powder itself and the necessary tools.
-To learn how tea is brewed according to the classic recipe, see this video:
+To learn how tea is brewed according to the classic recipe, watch this video:

 How to brew without a whisk

-Real matcha tea should be brewed at home using the devices listed above.
-But, if there is no special whisk or sieve at hand, you can resort to some tricks.
+You should brew real matcha tea at home using the devices listed above.
+But, if you don’t have a special whisk or sieve at hand, you can resort to some tricks.

-The following method of brewing has long been known.
-Sift the tea powder using a regular strainer.
-Pour a small amount of water heated to 80 ° C into a container with tea, lightly beat the mass with a spoon.
-Then pour the mixture into a vessel with a well-closing lid, add the remaining volume of water (about 120 ml in total) and shake it all up (just like a cocktail).
-Of course, this recipe is far from traditional, but you can still feel the taste of matcha, reminiscent of the real one.
+The following brewing method has long been known.
+Using a regular strainer, sift the tea powder.
+Pour a small amount of water heated to 80°C into a container with tea, lightly beat the mixture with a spoon.
+Then pour the mixture into a vessel with a well-closing lid, add the remaining volume of water (about 120 ml in total) and shake it all (just like a cocktail).
+Of course, this recipe is far from traditional, but you can still feel the taste of matcha, reminiscent of the real thing.

-Matcha latte tea is a popular milk drink today.
-For its preparation according to one of the recipes you will need (1 serving):
+Matcha tea latte is a popular milk drink today.
+To prepare it according to one of the recipes you will need (1 serving):

 • water – 1 tbsp.;